FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 We will have an option in the cluster spec to use the new launcher, which will be off by default.
 We will have a minor release of FoundationDB where we publish both the old sidecar image and the new kubernetes image, to aid with the transition.
 For any patch version of FoundationDB in that minor release, the user will have the option of which launch strategy to use.
 Upon the next minor release, we will stop publishing the old sidecar image, which means users will need to switch to the new launcher before that release.

 When the new launcher is used, both the main container and the sidecar container will run the same image, but the sidecar container will have a different set of arguments that cause it to only copy the fdbserver binary, where necessary.
-The main container will load its configuration file, launch the configured server podNames, and then wait.
+The main container will load its configuration file, launch the configured server processes, and then wait.

 The new launcher will retain most of the command-line arguments of the current sidecar, but will not open up a listener.
 Specifically, it will support the following arguments: